shannonjen/ttp/github_branch_workflow/README.md

 ####GITHUB GUI
 ...and make a pull request on GitHub.

 Bob gets my request and stops what he is doing.
 He is going to merge my add-nav into the master branch on GitHub (the central repository).
-He can use the GitHub GUI, but running things locally will allow him to check and test the code.
+If there aren't any conflicts, he can use the GitHub GUI, but running things locally will allow him to check and test the code.

 ####BOB'S MACHINE
 First he needs to checkout his local master, update it (pull the GitHub master into his local master), and then pull the add-nav from GitHub into his newly updated master.